-The Modulator view of robotics may be closest to that of the "wearable" view in that, like the Modulator system, the wearable definition of computation explicitly includes a human participant as a part of its construction.
-In a wearable computer, the human being has become a robot, synthesized with computationally augmented senses. {Thad Starner}
+The Modulator view of robotics may in fact be closer to that of the "wearable" view than that of traditional robotics.
+The wearable definition of computation explicitly includes a human participant as a part of its construction.
+In a wearable computer, the human being has become a robot, synthesized with computationally augmented senses.
+[Starner, 1997]